Founder thewanawal.com

 LECTURES:

-Engaged Gazing for Social Justice in Britain, The Good Immigrant, Seattle University/Regent’s University
+Engaged Gazing for Social Justice in Britain, The Good Immigrant, Regent's University & Seattle University, USA/UK

 Panels: